Venghai: Plot

 Veerapandi swears to kill Rajalingam once he returns from the legislature meeting.
 After seeing Selvam's violence, Radhika decides not to disclose her love.
 Selvam is released and plans to kill off Rajalingam, who has become a PWD minister by using a political crisis and openly challenges to kill off Veerapandi in 30 days, as he does not need his support anymore.
-Selvam challenges Rajalingam that either Rajalingam will die within 30 days or Selvam will publicly apologize to him.
+Selvam challenges Rajalingam that either Rajalingam will die within 30 days or Selvam will publicly apologise to him.
 Radhika learns that Selvam helped her uncle by recovering the money invested in the disputed land.
-After much hesitation, Radhika propose to Selvam, who accepts.
+After much hesitation, Radhika proposes to Selvam, who accepts.
 Radhika introduces herself to Selvam's parents.
 Meanwhile, Rajalingam plans to kill Veerapandi, knowing about his train journey based on information from an anonymous caller.

 However, Selvam arrives to the rescue and attacks the goons.
 Meanwhile, the truck sent to hit Veerapandi's car kills an innocent family, whose deaths causes Veerapandi to tell Rajalingam that the family's death will never leave unpunished.
-Later, Veerapandi realizes that he drank poisoned coffee and is rushed to the hospital, where his life is saved.
+Later, Veerapandi realises that he drank poisoned coffee and is rushed to the hospital, where his life is saved.
 Selvam is shocked to know that Radhika poisoned the coffee and was the one who informed Rajalingam about Veerapandi's travel plans.
 Selvam rushes to Radhika's home, where her mother Padmavathi and grandfather tells that Veerapandi killed Radhika's father Manickavel years ago, and they were waiting for an opportunity to exact vengeance.
 Veerapandi arrives at Radhika's home, overhearing their conversation and reveals the truth that it was the ruling party's goons, who killed Manickavel and not him.

 Radhika's family feels guilty about their actions.
-Selvam feels betrayed that Radhika cheated him, but Radhika's family apologizes to Veerapandi, where he and Thangam forgive Radhika's mistake and urge Selvam to accept Radhika, which he does.
+Selvam feels betrayed that Radhika cheated him, but Radhika's family apologises to Veerapandi, where he and Thangam forgive Radhika's mistake and urge Selvam to accept Radhika, which he does.
 Rajalingam hires 50 men from Rameshwaram to kill both Veerapandi and Selvam, which was overheard by a driver working for Rajalingam, when he tries to alert Veerapandi, Rajalingam's goons kill him and one of Veerapandi's closest ally, which was seen by Veerapandi's caretaker and alerts them.
 Selvam hatches a plan with other villagers to burn hayfields and make it look like the job is already done, and leaves to kill Rajalingam.
 Selvam gets men to distract Rajalingam's goons and kills them one by one.
 The burnt haystacks cause the Rameshwaram goons to think that the job is done, and they leave.
 Selvam then lures Rajalingam to a place where he kills him, and escapes to Kuala Lumpur.
-After 6 months, Selvam returns to Pandiapuram, where he happily reunites with Radhika and his family.
+6 months later, Selvam returns to Pandiapuram, where he happily reunites with Radhika and his family.